You can avoid many of the arguments over screen time this summer. Here are six steps for how to manage screen time this summer.

 - If we want more screen time, we need to complete the Screen Time Rules Checklist.

 Editable Summer Screen Time Rules from Summer at Home Printable Pack

 Step 5: Communicate your rules to your children

 Write out the rules on the Summer Screen Time Rules printable.
 Make sure they are clear for your child to read and understand.

 Then go over the rules with your children – you need everyone on the same page.
-Present the rules in a matter of fact way unless you feel like you want to have a family meeting and negotiate the rules.
+Present the rules in a matter-of-fact way.
+Or have a family meeting and negotiate the rules.

 I know from experience.
-I learned the hard way on Spring Break last year.
+I have learned the hard way.

 But let’s be honest, there are going to be so many times you’re just tempted to give up and toss them the iPad.

 Maybe you’re on a work deadline or you JUST NEED A BREAK!
-I’ve certainly been there (hello COVID-19!)
+I’ve certainly been there during the pandemic.